 While the second quarter for most companies ended in June, the early part of the third quarter also proves a favorable time to talk to your boss about a promotion.
 However, Cook does caution against waiting too long to go for it, as the late fall is historically the worst time to put yourself forward for a status bump at work.

 “[In late third quarter] companies are taking stock of the year and doing a financial wrap-up.
 They’re trying to get the year closed out, and make targets, budgets, and a plan built for next year.
 They aren’t thinking about promotions because they’re too busy.
 It’s a natural cycle driven by the financial calendar,” Cook explained.

-Quieter business periods give you better odds of scheduling a meeting to talk about your progress.
-And if your boss is less swamped than usual, she’ll be in a better mood – and better able to devote more attention to the promotion proposal.
-Both good things for you.
+Quieter business periods also give you better odds of scheduling a meeting to talk about your progress.
+And if your boss is less swamped than usual, they'll be in a better mood — and better able to devote more attention to the promotion proposal.
+Both are good things for you.

 Now’s the time to make your move and sit your boss down for that promotion meeting (or to jump ship, if the right opportunity arises).
 Make it happen!

 This article reflects the views of the author and not necessarily those of Fairygodboss.

 What’s your no. 1 piece of advice for asking for a promotion?
 Share your answer in the comments to help other Fairygodboss members!